dialoa/dialectica-filters/sections-to-meta/README.md

   otherwise the text above is read as a heading.
-  In source formats whose horizontal rules are not recognized as such by Pandoc (e.g. MS Word), you can still achieve the same effect by using an separate paragraph containing only `* * *`.
+  In source formats whose horizontal rules are not recognized as such by Pandoc (e.g. MS Word), you can still achieve the same effect by using a separate paragraph containing only `* * *`.
+* The keyword section must be a bullet point list.
+  Any other content in that section will be ignored.
+* Metadata section titles are case-insensitive (`Abstract`, `ABSTRACT` and `abstract` all work).
+Aliases are provided: `Summary` for `Abstract`, `Acknowledgements` and `Acknowledgments` for `thanks`.
 * The `abstract`, `keywords` and `thanks` headings can be of any level.
-  They will end at the next header, so your document's headers can be of level 2 or lower if you wish (`## Introduction` will work just as well to terminate the abstract/thanks/keywords).
+  They will end at the next header, whichever level it is.
+Thus your document's headers can be of level 2 or lower if you wish: `## Introduction` works just as well to terminate the abstract/thanks/keywords.